Hunter–Dulin Building

-The Hunter–Dulin Building (also known as the California Commercial Wool Building or 111 Sutter Street) is a class A office building located at 111 Sutter Street in San Francisco, California.
+The Hunter–Dulin Building (also known as the California Commercial Wool Building or 111 Sutter Street) is a class A office building located at 111 Sutter Street in Downtown San Francisco, California.

 Description and history

 The 25-story, 94 m tall building was completed in 1927.
-The building was listed on the National Register of Historic Places on April 17, 1997.
+It was listed on the National Register of Historic Places on April 17, 1997.
 The building was totally restored and renovated between 1999 and 2001.